 We never leave without insurance since it’s the most important thing when travelling.
 We got our comprehensive protection with Worldnomads.

 We spent 2 days in Victoria Falls, the first day we visited the Zimbabwe side in the morning, then we had the helicopter flight in the afternoon;

 the second day we visited the Zambia side and in the afternoon we had the sunset cruise.
-Victoria falls is also the most useful place where to start a trip around Botswana.
-In fact it’s only 80 km from Kasane and Chobe National Park.
+Victoria Falls is also the most useful place where to start a trip around Botswana.
+In fact, it’s only 80 km from Kasane and Chobe National Park.

-If you are looking a good tour operator to visit the countries of the south part of Africa, we suggest you Undhuvu Safari and Tours.
+If you are looking for a good tour operator to visit the countries of the south part of Africa, we suggest you Undhuvu Safari and Tours.

 Are you looking for the best websites and companies to save money with?